pyhys/minimalmodbus/doc/administrative.rst

 TODO
 ----
-* In README.txt: Describe modbus types

 * Change print commands to work with Python 2 and 3.
 * Test the dependency of pySerial in setup.py
 * in CHANGES mention .portname ( CHANGE THIS: instrument.portname instead of .port )
+* Test it

-* Backup routine
+* Backup routine from Sourceforge using rsync

 * Mailing list
 * Unittests in folder test/test*.py